|A 2nd Class Relic of St. Clelia Barbieri|

 + OTHER EUCHARISTIC SIGNS

 The same grace of flight was granted to other individuals after their Holy Communions, among them: St. Benedict Joseph Labre (d.
 1783) and Bl.
 Maria of the Passion (d.
 1912).
-In St. Benedict's case, it was a common sight in the Basilicas of Rome to find him kneeling, suspended in mid-air in ecstatic prayer after Mass.
-The sacristans - who referred to Benedict Joseph as "the saint" - had gotten so used to the sight, they would just ignore him and continue on with their chores.
+In St. Benedict's case, it was a recurrent sight in the Basilicas of Rome to find him suspended in mid-air in ecstatic prayer after Mass.
+The sacristans - who referred to Benedict Joseph as "the saint" - had gotten so used to the wonder, they would just ignore him and continue on with their chores.
+Regarding Bl.
+Maria of the Passion (a stigmatized nun), receiving Communion so invigorated her, witnesses regularly observed her literally gliding on air and flying up the stairs leading to her room in the monastery, on her return from Mass.
+Furthermore, despite the Beata's chronic illnesses, these mystical flights were so rapid, not even the healthier nuns could keep up with her!

 |St. Clare saving Assisi from invaders|